Maundez/VS-Code-Projects/Budget/Categorization/README.md

 - ANZ data does not require transforming but add Column D for the account identifier `ANZ`

 3. **Transform CBA Data**
-- ANZ data does not require transforming but add replace Column D with the account identifier `CBA`
+- Delete Column D in the CBA file (Total) and replace with the account identifier `CBA`

 4. **Add all data to existing**
+- File location:
+- Make a copy of the previous deduped xlsx and save as `Source update YYY-MM-DD.CSV`
-- Copy and paste all data from the cleaned individual spreadsheets into a copy of the last main source file
+- Copy and paste all data from the cleaned individual spreadsheets into a copy of the most recent deduped file
 - Run `dedupe.py` from the `Data Cleaning` folder on this file.
 Check row counts before and after this just to check.
+- File location:  C:\Users\smaun\OneDrive\Documents\Data Analysis\Budget\Source
+- Save the duduped CSV file as an excel file `Source update YYY-MM-DD.XLSX`
+- Rename the tab to `Sheet1`

 3. **File Location**
 The location of the data files is:  C:\Users\smaun\OneDrive\Documents\Data Analysis\Budget\Source